 Crystal's Origin Story

-These days I get to consult with senior leaders and their teams in healthcare companies all over the US on how to leverage time, talent and energy.
+These days I get to consult with senior leaders and their teams all over the US on how to leverage time, talent and energy.
 I’ve delivered seminars on emotional intelligence in all 50 states at least twice, and have coached managers and emerging leaders one to one.

 When National Seminars was the continuing education arm of Rockhurst University, they named me Speaker of the Year, and the US Air Force Academy awarded me the Meritorious Service medal for curriculum design and delivery when I was an Assistant Professor there.